Nationals from the following countries qualify for the Transit Without Visa (TWOV) program:

 - Taiwan passport holders who do not qualify for the visa exemption to visit Canada may still benefit from the TWOV program

 All nationals who qualify for the TWOV program must also meet these conditions:

 - They hold a valid passport or travel document issued by the country of which they are a citizen;

 - They hold a valid United States (U.S.) visa;

-- They travel to Canada on an approved airline (either Air Canada, Air Canada Rouge, Air China, WestJet, Cathay Pacific, Philippines Airlines, China Southern, Jazz Air, Sky Regional Airlines Inc., and Air Georgian); and
+- They travel to Canada on an approved airline (Air Canada, Air Canada Rouge, Air China, WestJet, Cathay Pacific, Philippines Airlines, China Southern, Jazz Air, Sky Regional Airlines Inc., Air Georgian, and Hainan Airlines); and

 - They transit through an approved Canadian airport (Vancouver International Airport, Calgary International Airport or Toronto’s Pearson International Airport, Terminal 1 only).
 A change of terminal between flights in Toronto’s Pearson International Airport does not qualify as a condition of the TWOV program.